Beyond Black-Box Interventions: Latent Probing for Faithful Retrieval-Augmented Generation: Related Work

 A growing body of work has investigated mechanisms to detect, represent, and resolve knowledge conflicts.
-Astute RAG \citep{wang-etal-2025-astute} introduces a source-aware retrieval module, leveraging reliability estimation to assess which sources are more trustworthy in the face of contradictions.
-FaithfulRAG \citep{zhang2025faithfulrag} explicitly models fact-level conflicts, decomposing retrieved evidence into atomic claims and guiding the generation process through a self-thinking phase that resolves inconsistencies.
+Astute RAG~\citep{wang2025astute} introduces a source-aware retrieval module, leveraging reliability estimation to assess which sources are more trustworthy in the face of contradictions.
+FaithfulRAG~\citep{zhang2025faithfulrag} explicitly models fact-level conflicts, decomposing retrieved evidence into atomic claims and guiding the generation process through a self-thinking phase that resolves inconsistencies.

 Alternative approaches focus on information-theoretic principles.
-Swin-VIB \citep{wang2025accommodate}, for example, applies a variational information bottleneck to modulate the trade-off between fidelity to retrieved evidence and reliance on internal knowledge, thereby accommodating conflicts in a principled manner.
-Other works \citep{xu2024knowledge} propose categorizing conflicts into types—such as temporal drift, factual contradiction, or perspective variance—and tailoring resolution strategies accordingly.
+Swin-VIB~\citep{wang2025accommodate}, for example, applies a variational information bottleneck to modulate the trade-off between fidelity to retrieved evidence and reliance on internal knowledge, thereby accommodating conflicts in a principled manner.
+Other works~\citep{xu2024knowledge} categorize conflicts into types, such as temporal drift, factual contradiction, or perspective variance, and tailor resolution strategies accordingly.

 Recent research also extends conflict resolution beyond the text domain.
-Multimodal RAG systems \citep{gao2023examining, xu2024survey} face analogous challenges, as retrieved visual or audio evidence may not align with textual outputs.
+Multimodal RAG systems~\citep{gao2023examining, xu2024survey, yang2026graph} face analogous challenges, as retrieved visual or audio evidence may not align with textual outputs.
 This motivates broader frameworks for consistency checking across modalities.
-Furthermore, evaluation efforts \citep{xu2024knowledge} emphasize the need for standardized benchmarks that explicitly include conflict scenarios, enabling more systematic analysis of models’ conflict-handling behaviors.
+Furthermore, evaluation efforts~\citep{xu2024knowledge} emphasize the need for standardized benchmarks that explicitly include conflict scenarios, enabling more systematic analysis of models’ conflict-handling behaviors.

 In summary, while significant progress has been made, knowledge conflict remains an open problem.
 Robust handling of contradictory information is critical not only for improving factual accuracy but also for building user trust in RAG-based systems deployed in real-world applications.